About

 Personally though, I prefer making chocolate chip cookies with melted butter, because this gives me the opportunity to do so much more in terms of changing up the flavor.
 Melted butter can easily be infused with different flavors.

-An overhead view of the brown butter, white sugar and dark brown sugar to make the best chocolate chip cookies
+Overhead view of the brown butter, white sugar and dark brown sugar in separate containers.

-Here are a few of my favorite ways to infuse flavor into the butter when making chocolate chip cookies.
+My favorite ways to infuse more flavor into the butter

 • Substituting half of the butter with some bacon fat.
 If you use a nice smoky bacon to render fat, then you end up with a smoky chocolate chip cookie with some amazing umami flavors!